Biases & Assumptions Influence What We Notice, Seek, or Neglect (Part 1)

 But again, if Catholic, Laertes, like the ghost, is the sort Protestants parodied and condemned: He speaks of how he’d even cut Hamlet’s throat in the church, something audiences in Shakespeare’s day may have associated with the Pazzi Conspiracy,* in which Francesco de' Pazzi and Bernardo Bandini dei Baroncelli were among those who sought to kill Giuliano and Lorenzo de' Medici, but only succeeded in killing Giuliano.
 The Pazzzi Conspiracy was as recent, and perhaps as famous in Shakespeare’s time, as the assassination of Abraham Lincoln by John Wilkes Booth is in the US in our time.

-(Does Shakespeare include Pazzi allusions to project an impression of the play a anti-Catholic, as cover for allusions to Francis of Assisi and Bernard of Clairvaux, associated with the "bare ruined choirs" of deserted English monasteries?
-Does he do this in the same way that Hamlet uses the story of a poisoned Italian duke to cover for his allusion to John the Baptist, "Baptista"?)
+(Does Shakespeare include Pazzi allusions to project an impression of the play as anti-Catholic, as cover for allusions to Francis of Assisi and Bernard of Clairvaux, associated with the "bare ruined choirs" of deserted English monasteries?
+Does he do this in the same way that Hamlet feigns madness to confuse his adversary, and uses the story of a poisoned Italian duke to cover for his allusion to John the Baptist, "Baptista"?)

 All interpretations run the risk of confirmation bias; interpreters are inclined to seek evidence that confirms the interpreter’s assumptions.
-Hans Georg Gadamer has noted that one may seek to transcend bias, but this means working against the natural tendency.
+Hans Georg Gadamer has noted that one may seek to transcend one's biases, but this means working against the natural tendency.

 In upcoming weeks, I will explore some examples of how biases express themselves in various interpretations of Hamlet.